vehicle-lang/vehicle/HACKING.md

 * If you have problems with the WSL check if you're using the latest version.

+* If you get the error: Missing (or bad) C libraries: icuuc, icuin, icudt Go to https://github.com/microsoft/vcpkg#quick-start-windows and follow the instructions.

 # Testing Vehicle

 * We currently have two types of tests for Vehicle.